-Rare surgery to separate twins conjoined at head
+New life, apart: Brothers conjoined at head are in surgery

 - Anias and Jadon McDonald are twins conjoined at the head, which is extremely rare

-- At 13 months old they are undergoing separation surgery
+- At 13 months old, they are undergoing separation surgery

+- The first incision was made at 9:39am EST on Thursday and doctors estimate the surgery to last up to 20 hours

 New York (CNN)Anias and Jadon McDonald are twins conjoined at the head.
 Their birth was rare; science says the boys are one in millions.
 Their parents couldn't agree more.